 - a.
-FOR INPATIENT TREATMENT of substance abuse, alcohol or drug abuse, the Plan will pay Covered Medical Expenses, subject to Deductible and Coinsurance, as specified in the current Choices Enrollment Workbook Schedule of Benefits Pre-certification is strongly recommended- See provision c. below. - b.
-BENEFITS FOR OUTPATIENT SERVICES (subject to Allowable Fees, Deductible, Coinsurance and Copayment) as specified in the current Choices Enrollment Workbook Schedule of Benefits. - c.
-CONDITIONS: - 1) Inpatient services must be provided by a Hospital, Psychiatric Hospital, a Freestanding Inpatient Facility, or a licensed Alcoholism/Chemical Dependency Treatment Center, (defined below) under a program in which a Physician directly supervises the staff or approves individual client treatment plans.
+FOR INPATIENT TREATMENT of substance abuse, alcohol or drug abuse, the Plan will pay Covered Medical Expenses, subject to Deductible and Coinsurance, as specified in the current MUS Choices Enrollment Workbook Schedule of Benefits Pre-certification is strongly recommended- See provision c. below. - b.
+BENEFITS FOR OUTPATIENT SERVICES (subject to the Allowed Amount, Deductible, Coinsurance and Copayment) as specified in the current MUS Choices Enrollment Workbook Schedule of Benefits.

+c.
+CONDITIONS:

+- 1) Inpatient services must be provided by a Hospital, Psychiatric Hospital, a Freestanding Inpatient Facility, or a licensed Alcoholism/Chemical Dependency Treatment Center, (defined below) under a program in which a Physician directly supervises the staff or approves individual client treatment plans.
 All facilities must be fully licensed by the state in which the services are performed. - 2) Pre-certification of Inpatient Admission.
-All admissions to an Inpatient facility are subject to a review of Medical Necessity by the Utilization Management Administrator.
-All denials of an admission or portion thereof, by the Utilization Management Administrator on behalf of the Plan, shall result in the denial of all benefits and reimbursements related to the denied admission or the applicable portion of the denied admission. - 3) The Plan will pay benefits for Outpatient services only if the services are provided by a Physician, psychiatrist, licensed clinical psychologist, licensed social worker, licensed professional counselor, or certified chemical dependency counselor.
+All admissions to an Inpatient facility are subject to a review of Medical Necessity by Utilization Management at the selected Medical Plan Claims Administrator.
+All denials of an admission or portion thereof, by Utilization Management at the selected Medical Plan Claims Administrator on behalf of the Plan, shall result in the denial of all benefits and reimbursements related to the denied admission or the applicable portion of the denied admission. - 3) The Plan will pay benefits for Outpatient services only if the services are provided by a Physician, psychiatrist, licensed clinical psychologist, licensed social worker, licensed professional counselor, or certified chemical dependency counselor.